BJET-company/bjet-documentation/docs/modules/api-sync/api-reference/index.md

 ## Rate Limiting

-Default rate limits:
+Odoo does not provide built-in API rate limiting.
+It is strongly recommended to configure rate limiting at the reverse proxy (e.g., Nginx, HAProxy, or Cloudflare) or firewall level, especially for on-premise VM deployments.

+Suggested defaults:
-- 100 requests per minute per IP
+- **100 requests per minute per IP**
-- 1000 requests per hour per API key
+- **1000 requests per hour per API key**

 ## Pagination